Aurora (Breaking Benjamin album)

-Aurora is a compilation album by American rock band Breaking Benjamin, released on January 24, 2020, by Hollywood Records.
+Aurora is a compilation album by the American rock band Breaking Benjamin, released on January 24, 2020.
 The album is a collection of reimagined versions of previously released songs, plus one new song.
+This is their final album with Hollywood Records.

 Background

 Details of the album were first reported in October 2019, that it would contain reworked versions of some of the band's biggest hits over the years.
 It also includes one new song, the lead single "Far Away" featuring Scooter Ward from Cold, which was released on December 6, 2019.
-The album also includes guest appearances from Lacey Sturm (formerly of Flyleaf), Michael Barnes of Red, Adam Gontier of Saint Asonia (formerly of Three Days Grace), and Spencer Chamberlain of Underoath.
+The album also includes guest appearances from Lacey Sturm (formerly of Flyleaf), Michael Barnes of Red, Adam Gontier of Saint Asonia and Three Days Grace, and Spencer Chamberlain of Underoath.